Anonymous slings mud at China's Tianhe, aims at Morgan Stanley

 Morgan Stanley’s Asia private equity unit has even invested in stocks targeted by shortsellers in the past.

 The Morgan Stanley investment saw Yongye’s stock soar around 40 percent in one day.
-It subsequently fell back, but the accusations faded.
-In July this year, MSPEA was part of a consortium that bought out the company.
+It subsequently fell back, but the accusations faded, and MSPEA later tried to buy out the company.

-Anonymous Analytics has published reports critical of other Chinese companies in the past, including Huabao International (0336.HK), Qihu 360 QIHU.N and Chaoda Modern Agriculture Holdings (0682.HK), though investors shrugged off allegations made against Qihu and Huabao.
+Anonymous Analytics has published reports critical of other Chinese companies in the past, including Huabao International , Qihu 360 and Chaoda Modern Agriculture Holdings, though investors shrugged off allegations made against Qihu and Huabao.

-Sources could not be named as they were not authorised to speak to media.

-(The story corrects para 24 to read 2011 (not 2012) and para 25 to say MSPEA was part of a consortium that bought Yongye this year.)